Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 az cognitiveservices account create --resource-group securebackendsetup --name securecstext2021 --location westeurope --kind TextAnalytics --sku F0 --custom-domain securecstext2021
 ```

 Then we need to add the access key from CS as a secret in Key Vault.
-There are several ways to do this; directly in the portal, or as in this case using CLI.
+There are several ways to do this: directly in the Portal, or using the CLI.
 What matters here is that the Identity (in this case, you) must have permissions to write secrets to Key Vault.
 We are using a new permission model in Key Vault, where [the data plane permissions are set as RBAC permissions](https://docs.microsoft.com/azure/key-vault/general/rbac-guide?tabs=azure-cli).
 In this mode, no default data plane permissions are set when creating the Key Vault.

 I am storing properties in variables for reuse in later steps.
 The `--output tsv` will ensure that the values do not have quotes.
 The `--query` parameter will allow me to return only a specific property.